ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 - **Spinner recovery time:** The time between the end of a spinner and the following hit object.
 - **Time-distance equality:** Spacing between hit objects is proportional to the duration of time between them.
 Also known as using a constant distance spacing.
 - **Hit object/Note density:** The average timeline gaps between hit objects expressed in fractions of a beat (such as 1/1 for one beat, 1/2 for half a beat).
-- **Key sounding:** hit sounding using samples extremely similar or directly from the song in their respective places.
+- **Key sounding:** Hit sounding using samples extremely similar or directly from the song in their respective places.
 This method of hit sounding usually provides low feedback to the player.
+- **Spaced stream:** A stream whose circles do not overlap.
+- **Difficulty spike:** A sudden increase in difficulty that misrepresents the song's intensity relative to the rest of the beatmap.

 ## Overall